sinwang20/sinwang20.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an undergraudate student at Fudan University.
+I am currently a 3-rd undergraudate student at Fudan University.
 I am advised by postdoc Jie Zhou and Prof.[Xuanjing Huang](https://xuanjing-huang.github.io/) in [Fudan NLP Lab](https://nlp.fudan.edu.cn/).

 I have broad interests in natural language processing and machine learning, including causality, sentiment analysis, etc.

+I am planning to apply for the PhD program starting in Fall 2024, and any advice would be greatly appreciated.